dailydotdev/docs/docs/your-profile/activity.md

 Here we show your weekly goal status, the article you read in the past (with a GitHub style!)

-You can alse see yuor current stats for article and upvotes you got
+You can also see your current stats for article and upvotes you got

 ![](https://daily-now-res.cloudinary.com/image/upload/v1636632978/docs/activity1.svg)